-My son is the amazing escape artist and no matter how much we lower his crib mattress he still gets out.
+My son is the amazing escape artist!
+No matter how much we lower his crib mattress he still gets out.

 The worst part is that my son isn’t even 2 yet.
-He’s 21 months and too young to really understand that he has to stay in the crib at night no matter how many times i tell him.
-We have had an awesome nighttime routine going for a long time now and all of a sudden about 5 days ago he just refused to stay in the crib for nap time or bedtime.
+He’s 21 months and too young to really understand that he has to stay in the crib at night.
+It does not matter how many times I tell him.
+We have had an awesome nighttime routine going for a long time now.
+All of a sudden he just refused to stay in the crib for nap time or bedtime.

-Upon thinking about it and I have a feeling that this new disruption in the household is bringing me back to when he was an infant.
-I was up with him all night by myself because my husband was at work and when my husband came home he needed to sleep, so I was still up with the baby then too.
+Upon thinking about it, I have a feeling that this new disruption in the household is bringing me back to when he was an infant.
+I was up with him all night by myself.
+My husband was at work and when he came home he needed to sleep.
+So I was still up with the baby then too.
 I was so exhausted and cranky that my husband and I would fight a lot due to the stress.
 Thankfully I was on maternity leave so I didn’t have to worry about working a full time job with the lack of sleep.

-The Hot Mess Mom
+Jackie – The Hot Mess Mom

 Get more MOMentous Motherhood in your inbox

 Subscribe to our mailing list for FREE Printables, Funny & touching stories, Tasty recipes & Amazing products, hard to find anywhere else!